hardwario/bc-website/content/doc/firmware/how-to-accelerometer.md

 ## Continuous Measurement
 This can be achieved by setting the update interval in your code with function `bc_lis2dh12_set_update_interval`, which takes pointer to instantiated accelerometer and time before measurements in milliseconds as parameters.

 You also have to instantiate a struct `bc_lis2dh12_result_g_t` to store results of measurements.
 Those values can be retrieved by calling `bc_lis2dh12_get_result_g` function.
-In simple example bellow, we measure exact values of acceleration in g every second and send them over USB.
+In simple example below, we measure exact values of acceleration in g every second and send them over USB.

 ```
 #include <bcl.h>